An Uncertain Time for Georgians

 - For more information on FHA mortgages please call 1-800-CALL-FHA (1-800-225-5342), or visit here.

 - Find out about the Atlanta eviction moratorium and whether it applies to your situation.
 On March 17, Mayor Bottoms issued a 60-day moratorium on evictions and late fees for non-payment of rent in any property either sponsored or funded by city-supported housing providers in Atlanta.
 In July, Mayor Bottoms extended the moratorium to August 31, 2020.
+If you live in Fulton County, you may find resources here to help with housing, rent, etc.

 - Learn about the federal eviction moratorium and your rights.
 In March 2020, the CARES Act passed by the federal government stopped some landlords from filing evictions through July 25, 2020.
 On September 1, the Dept. of Health and Human Services (HHS) and the Center for Disease Control (CDC) announced that they will temporarily halt residential evictions to prevent the spread of Covid-19 through December 31, 2020, in response to the President’s recent Executive Order.
 Here’s what you need to know about the federal eviction moratorium: